 RS485 transmission is simple to implement.
-First, the RTS line should be set high by writing a 1 to Bit 1 of the modem control register at Base Address +4.
+First the RTS line should be set high by writing a 1 to Bit 1 of the Modem Control Register at Base Address +4.
 The RTS line is used to toggle the transceiver from receive mode to transmit mode and vice versa.
 It is not carried out on the line in RS485 and not used for handshaking.
-The CTS line is not used in RS485 and should always be enabled.
+Similarly, the CTS line is not used in RS485 and should always be enabled by installing a jumper as described earlier.

-After the above are done, the card is ready to send data.
+After the above is done, the card is ready to send data.
 To transmit a string of data, the transmitter must first check Bit 5 of the Line Status Register at Base Address +5.
 That bit is the transmitter-holding-register-empty flag.
 If it is high, the transmitter has sent the data.
 The process of checking the bit until it goes high followed by a write is repeated until no data remains.
-After all data has been transmitted, the RTS bit should be reset by writing a 0 to Bit 1 of the modem control register .
+After all data has been transmitted, the RTS bit should be reset by writing a 0 to Bit 1 of the Modem Control Register.